odow/SDDP.jl/docs/src/tutorial/11_DRO.md

 When we come to use or evaluate our policy, our uncertainty may not resemble the model we assumed.
-For example, the hydrothermal scheduling model from the previous tutorials assumed that inflows were independent between stages.
+For example, the hydrothermal scheduling model from the previous tutorials assumed that inflows are independent between stages.
 However, a real sequence of inflows is likely to exhibit correlation between stages.
 Furthermore, we may wish to hold out a set of historical inflow sequences other than those included while generating the policy, and evaluate the performance of the policy based on its performance in the held out set.
 The held out set may also correspond to inflows that are not stagewise independent.
-A key motivation for a distributionally robust approach, is to avoid assuming an explicit model on the probabilities of the scenarios we consider.
+With a distributionally robust approach, we avoid assuming an explicit model on the probabilities of the scenarios we consider.
-Instead, each time we come to add a cut, we assume that the probabilities associated with each scenario are the worst case probabilities possible (with respect to our objective), within some ambiguity set.
+Instead, each time we come to add a cut, we assume that the probabilities associated with each noise are the worst case probabilities possible (with respect to our objective), within some ambiguity set.

 The implementation of distributionally robust SDDP here comes from the paper: